-Naxals trigger IED blast in poll-bound Chhattisgarh, 1 BSF soldier killed
+Day before Chhattisgarh poll, Naxals trigger IED blast; 1 BSF soldier killed

 This is the fourth IED blast triggered by Naxals in Chhattisgarh in the last 15 days.

-A Border Security Force personnel was killed when Naxals detonated an improvised explosive device in Chhattisgarh's Kanker district on Sunday, just a day ahead of the first phase of assembly polls in the state, police said.
+A Border Security Force personnel was killed when Naxals detonated an improvised explosive device, while a Maoist was gunned down in an encounter with police in separate incidents in Chhattisgarh on Sunday, a day ahead of the first phase of assembly polls in the state.

-The explosion took place in a forest when a BSF team was out on an area domination operation in view of the polls on Monday, Inspector General of Police-Raipur range Dipanshu Kabra said.

-When the patrolling team was in the forest between Kattakal and Gome villages, around 200 km away from the state capital Raipur, the ultras blew up the IED, he said.
+Inspector General of Police-Raipur range Dipanshu Kabra said that a team of the BSF was out on an area domination operation in view of the polls on Monday when Naxals blew up the IED in a forest in Kanker district, around 200 km from the state capital Raipur.

-BSF sub-inspector Mahendra Singh was seriously injured in the blast and succumbed to injuries on way to hospital, said Kabra, who is the nodal officer for election-related security in the state.
+BSF sub-inspector Mahendra Singh was seriously injured in the blast and he succumbed to injuries while being taken to a hospital, said Kabra, who is the nodal officer for election-related security in the state.

 Reinforcement was rushed to the spot, he said, adding that a search operation was still underway in the region.